Credit for work not completed at Linfield

 In order to meet a particular educational objective, a student may find it necessary to earn credit for work done through other academic experiences.
 When it seems advisable to do so, the university may grant credit for the completed work provided that:

-- the undergraduate course is completed through a regionally accredited college or university (or through a recognized college or university in another country with transcripts officially evaluated by an NACES or AUCE member organization),
+- the undergraduate course is completed through an institutionally accredited college or university (or through a recognized college or university in another country with transcripts officially evaluated by an NACES or AICE member organization),

 - the course is comparable to courses listed in the Linfield University Catalog,

-- the course is determined to be college-level, which generally means that it is numbered 100 or above,
+- the course is determined to be college-level, which often means that it is numbered 100 or above,

 - the grade in the transferable course is C or higher,